 Thanks to a beautiful seashore and perfect temperatures, IRONMAN Florida is a magnet for triathletes and their families.

 One of the most storied North American races, IRONMAN Florida began in November, 1999.
-It takes place in Panama City Beach, which is known for pristine beaches and moderate fall temperatures.
+It takes place in Panama City Beach on November 2, 2019, with the starting line at Boardwalk Beach Resort.
 Just as the summer season winds down, it's the perfect time of year to visit northwest Florida—and the event is as much a destination vacation as it is a race.

 The swim takes place in the Gulf of Mexico, where athletes will have a short beach run in between laps.
 Waters are typically in the mid 70’s, allowing triathletes to wear wetsuits.
 The two-loop swim course gives spectators a bird's eye view of the entire course.